 This is not a post about how to set up your profile.
 But I will say, be truthful by using recent, honest pictures of yourself and allow your quirkiness to show through in your profile.
 Don’t write what you think other people will want to hear, you want to find someone who is looking for the REAL you, not a pretend version of yourself.
 Pretending to be someone you’re not isn’t a good foundation for a lasting relationship, but totally works if game-playing is part of your requirements.

 I was picky for a reason.
 I had no desire to find anyone who had the same traits or hobbies of my ex-husband.
-Having been around him and the people that he hung out with long enough, I specifically deleted or passed by anyone that had guns, hunting or NASCAR in their profile.
+Having been around him and the people that he hung out with long enough, I specifically deleted or passed on certain people.
+Out went anyone that had guns, hunting or NASCAR in their profile.
 It was automatic, I wouldn’t even bother reading the rest of the profile.
+It didn’t mean that if they liked any of those things it was a no-go.
+But if it’s important enough to be in their profile then it figures too much in their life.
 It didn’t matter what else was there as I was not compromising on this.
-I was looking for someone who was interested in health, who was creative, who exhibited some humor and creativity in his profile and who never, ever asked me if I was flexible enough to put my legs behind my head.
-Yes, I passed on that gem, it shouldn’t be the opening line to a yoga teacher, but something to be found out later. 😉
+I was looking for someone who was interested in health, who was creative, who exhibited some humor and creativity in his profile.
+And someone who never, ever asked me if I was flexible enough to put my legs behind my head.
+Yes, that was from one of the other dating sites.
+I passed on that gem, it shouldn’t be the opening line to a yoga teacher, but something to be found out later. 😉

 Take Your Time